alexpinch/colorseq/README.md

 ```

 You can find the CSV hex codes in your home directory, saved as ```FASTA_hex_colours.csv```
-The script also outputs a plot showcasing the palette, which you can save for future reference.
+The script also outputs a plot showcasing the palette.
 If using the example FASTA file, this should output:

 <img align="center" src="https://raw.githubusercontent.com/alexpinch/FASTA-colours/main/example_data/example_palette.png" width=500/>